devexperts/devexperts-time-tracker/README.md

 OAUTH_SECRET= # Set your OAuth secret
 JIRA_URL= # Set your Jira URL
+JTT_WEBAPP_HOST= # Set the url of the current machine

+Proxy Configuration (not required if running without SSL certificates):
-JTT_WEBAPP_HOST= # Set the url of the current machine FULL_CHAIN_PEM= # Set the name of the full chain certificate file in ./jtt-proxy PRIVATE_KEY_PEM= # Set the name of the private key file in ./jtt-proxy
+FULL_CHAIN_PEM= # Set the name of the full chain certificate file in ./proxy PRIVATE_KEY_PEM= # Set the name of the private key file in ./proxy
 ```

 ### Step 4: Run `timetracker.sh` to Start the Services